12 Step Meetings for Lasting Recovery and Community Support

 Gender-specific 12 step meetings offer a vital setting for individuals to discuss sensitive issues around substance use in a space aligned with their lived experience.
 These single-gender groups—common in Oregon addiction treatment—allow women to address trauma, relationships, and parenting challenges, while men often find support navigating emotional expression and societal expectations.

-Research demonstrates that participants in gender-focused peer support groups are more willing to share openly, resulting in stronger social bonds and better engagement12.
-This path makes sense for those healing from gender-based trauma or whose cultures value privacy around mixed-gender topics.
+Research demonstrates that participants in gender-focused peer support groups are more willing to share openly, resulting in stronger social bonds and better engagement.
+This path makes sense for those healing from gender-based trauma or whose cultures value privacy around mixed-gender topics.2

 Accessibility and Format Preferences